-This setting allows the user to determine if the password is required every time when the system boots up or if the password is required only when you enter the CMOS setup.
-The options are "System" and "Setup".
+This setting allows the user to determine if a password is required for a user to enter the system at system boot, or if a password is required only when the user enters the CMOS setup.
+The options are System and Setup.